 Most patient contacts, still occur in primary care about 85% of all NHS patient contacts.
 While primary care has always had a role in smoking cessation, recent audit data shows less and less patients attending smoking cessation services are being referred from primary care.
 It is important that primary care makes the most of every opportunity “Making every contact count”.
 That all staff (that is clinical and non – clinical) are appropriately trained using “Very Brief Advice”

-PCNs should consider the PCN Smokefree pledge as this will also address health inequalities. add hyperlink to pledge
+PCNs should consider the PCN Smokefree Pledge as this will also address health inequalities.

 Your local smoking data